Fortiz2305/rabbit_chat/README.md

 ```

 To start with rabbit_chat, you have to add your favourite channels with
 your username.
-That way, you can write or listen this channel.
+That way, you can write or listen on this channel.

 #### Add a channel